DIY Marimekko Nordic Christmas Decorations 2 Ways

 I love the red and blue pine trees for a Nordic Christmas decoration.
 Just turn the wood slices around to the Unikko Marimekko poppy when you want a different Scandi wall decoration.
 The Unikko pattern is such a favourite of mine.
 I’m a bit obsessed with it, so much so I even have Marimekko stairs in my house!

-If you like this decoration then you will probably like some of my other Marimekko crafts and DIY’s.
+If you like this decoration then you will probably like some of my other Marimekko crafts and DIYs or these cool Christmas crafts for adults.

 For more wood slice crafts visit favecrafts.com